edamontology/edamontologyDocs/governance.rst

   * Contribute to EDAM as bandwidth permits

 .. note::
    The ELIXIR Tools Platform is working to support Thematic Editors to oversee coverage and quality of bio.tools and EDAM in specific thematic areas.
 The editorships will enable expanding accurate high-standard software annotations in bio.tools to most scientific topics in life science.
-Please see the emerging `Editors Guide <>`_.
-In due course, we expect to consolidate the named `EDAM Editors <http://edamontologydocs.readthedocs.io/en/latest/contributors.html#edam-editors>`_ and `Thematic Editors <http://biotools.readthedocs.io/en/latest/editors_guide.html#current-thematic-editors>`_ into a single group.
+Please see the `EDAM Editors Guide <http://edamontologydocs.readthedocs.io/en/latest/editors_guide.html>`_ (instructions for EDAM Editors) and `bio.tools Editors Guide <http://biotools.readthedocs.io/en/latest/editors_guide.html>`_ (for a description of the Thematic Editor idea).

 4. **Other contributors** do not have GitHub commit rights but can still make comments, contribute suggestions for new terms and other changes.
 New `contributors <http://edamontologydocs.readthedocs.io/en/latest/contributors.html#id1>`_ are strongly encouraged.